Penalties, Notices and Reports

 8.1 The police may of their own motion or at the direction of the CPS offer to dispose of a criminal case by way of caution or conditional caution.
 That process will result in a criminal record number.
 Northern is not under an obligation to replicate that process and does not do so.

-8.2 Northern may offer to resolve a case by way of a Fixed Penalty Notice.
+8.2 Northern may offer an alternative resolution by way of an out of court settlement or a contribution to costs incurred by Northern.
 Resolution by this method does not result in a criminal conviction.

-8.4 In order to ensure that all disposals are consistent with the franchise obligation of revenue protection Northern may seek to recover the administrative costs associated with any form of disposal.
+8.3 In order to ensure that all disposals are consistent with the franchise obligation of revenue protection, Northern may seek to recover costs incurred.

 9. Costs after Trial